Simon Singh - From Theorems to Serums, From Cryptology to Cosmology ... and The Simpsons

 The College of Engineering and Physical Sciences (EPS) launched its Christmas lecture in December 2014.
 The annual series welcomes esteemed scientists and engineers to speak to students, staff, alumni and friends of the University of Birmingham to celebrate the enormous impact of scientific innovation.

-The lecture series is organised by the College Alumni Relations team.
+The lecture series is organised by the College Alumni Relations Office.
 More information on the EPS Community is available online here.

 To find out more about upcoming events, please visit www.birmingham.ac.uk/university/colleges/eps/events or contact email@example.com.